montagestudio/docs.montagestudio.com/montage-studio/tutorial-simple-to-do.md

     Next, you will edit the component's CSS file.

-5. In the project explorer, expand the task.reel directory, select task.css, and enter the following rule: **.Task.completed {opacity: 0.2;}**.
+5. In the project explorer, expand the task.reel directory, select task.css, and enter the following: **.Task.completed {opacity: 0.2;}**.

 6. Save your changes and click Run.

     At this point, any item you cross off your list will appear dimmed.

-Feel free to experiment further, adding classes to a component's template and CSS statements to its CSS file, for example.
+Feel free to experiment further, adding classes to a component's template and CSS statements to its CSS file, for example, or try to add a button that removes completed tasks from the list.

 There's one more thing you need to do when you've finished your application: prepare it for deployment.